What are high school equivalency exams?

 - HiSet® Exam

 The GED® Test is only available as a computer-based test.
-The HiSet® Exam and the TASC™ Test are both available as paper-based OR computer-based tests.
+The HiSet® Exam is available as paper-based OR computer-based tests.

-Every state offers one, two, or all three of these tests.
+Every state offers one or two of these tests.
 Contact a local adult education center to find out which test(s) is given in a particular state.

 Are high school equivalency exam testing accommodations available for people who have learning disabilities?